 Mary is a writer, award winning ABC Journalist and former Education Minister.
 She is National Director of Writing Australia and Chair of Orchestra Victoria.
 She was the first female solo prime time TV newsreader in Victoria, and the first female Planning Minister in Victoria.» Read more about Mary Delahunty

 Paul Dillon has a unique investment in the wellbeing of young people.
 Founder of Drug and Alcohol Research and Training Australia and a former school teacher, Paul continues to conduct drug information sessions and workshops for school students across Australia and internationally, in countries as diverse as the UK, the Phillipines, and Indonesia.» Read more about Paul Dillon (DARTA)

 Archie is one of the most in-demand and successful presenters of author talks and workshops in Australia.
 Archie’s versatility means he can communicate to, and cater for, a range of abilities and interests.
-The fact that he was a teacher and features writer probably helps.» Read more about Archie Fusillo
+The fact that he was a teacher and features writer probably helps.

-Her books, have been published in Australia, New Zealand, Holland, Italy, China, Lithuania, Korea, the Arab States and Brazil, include What Men Don’t Talk About, which examines the lives of real men and boys; What’s Happening to Our Girls? and What’s Happening to Our Boys? which take a close look at the 21st century issues boys and girls face, and offer practical, workable solutions to these challenges; and Secret Girls’ Business a fun funky empowering gift book for teen girls.» Read more about Maggie Hamilton
+Her books, have been published in over a dozen countries worldwide, and include What Men Don’t Talk About, which examines the lives of real men and boys; What’s Happening to Our Girls? and What’s Happening to Our Boys? which examines the 21st century issues boys and girls face; and now When We Become Strangers; How Loneliness Leaks Into Our Lives and What We Can Do About It. www.maggiehamilton.org» Read more about Maggie Hamilton

 Shane Horsburgh is a re-definer of masculinity, constantly challenging the accepted interpretation of what a ‘real man’ is and how this view impacts our everyday lives.
 From counter-terrorism operative to author, educator and sometime stage actor, Shane’s inspirational and engaging style helps young men become better students, friends, partners and husbands.
 He has been engaged to speak at the National Press Club and TEDx to national and international audiences.» Read more about Shane Horsburgh